Brown dwarf: Size and fuel-burning ambiguities

+The dividing line between planets and brown dwarfs has been controversial.
+Different groups of scientists favor a mass limit, while others point to the formation process or orbital circumstances.

 Brown dwarfs are all roughly the same radius as Jupiter.
-At the high end of their mass range, the volume of a brown dwarf is governed primarily by electron-degeneracy pressure, as it is in white dwarfs; at the low end of the range, their volume is governed primarily by Coulomb pressure, as it is in planets.
+At the high end of their mass range, the volume of a brown dwarf is governed primarily by free electron-degeneracy pressure, as it is in white dwarfs; at the low end of the range, their volume is governed primarily by bound electron degeneracy or the Pauli exclusion principle, as it is in planets.
 The net result is that the radii of brown dwarfs vary by only 10–15% over the range of possible masses.
 Moreover, the mass–radius relationship shows no change from about one Saturn mass to the onset of hydrogen burning (0.080±0.008 M_Solar), suggesting that from this perspective brown dwarfs are simply high-mass Jovian planets.
 This can make distinguishing them from planets difficult.